pederwuth/azure-ai-search-with-content-understanding-python/educational_content/venture_deals_markdown.md

 <!-- FigureContent="**Title**: Chapter 13
 **ChartType**: rings
-**TopicKeywords**: Arts and culture, Design **DetailedDescription**: The image displays the text 'CHAPTER 13' with the number '13' in a large, light gray font and the word 'CHAPTER' in a smaller, black font.
-The number '13' is prominently featured in the background, while the word 'CHAPTER' is overlaid on top of it, centered vertically.
+**TopicKeywords**: Arts and culture, Education and academics **DetailedDescription**: The image displays the text 'CHAPTER 13' with the number '13' in a large, stylized font.
+The word 'CHAPTER' is vertically aligned and placed over the number '13'.
+The number '13' is in a light gray color, while 'CHAPTER' is in black, creating a contrast between the two elements.
 **Summary**: The image is a stylized representation of the text 'CHAPTER 13', with a focus on design and typography.
-The number '13' is large and light gray, serving as a backdrop to the smaller, black text 'CHAPTER'.
+It uses contrasting colors and alignment to create a visually appealing layout.
 **MarkdownDataTable**:
 **AxisTitles**
 **AxisTitles.xAxisTitle**: